 First Released on Netflix: March 17th, 2017

 It’s safe to say that the 4th title character of the Defenders fell flat on its face in his first outing.
-Perhaps everyone’s least favorite defender Iron Fist failed to connect with the fans and really missed the mark.
-To put it simply Danny Rand is a hard character to relate too, to which he also isn’t very likable character anyways, there are many times in the season where he shows the slightest bit of character development to only have it reverted back to what made him flawed.
+Often regarded as the weakest defender, Iron Fist failed to connect with the fans and really missed the mark.
+To put it simply Danny Rand is a hard character to relate to and arguably also isn’t a very likable character anyways, there are many times in the season when he shows the slightest bit of character development to only have it revert back to what made him flawed.

 First released on Netflix: July 31, 2017

 A sequence of events brings the Heroes of New York City together for the first time.
-Facing a threat that threatens the entirety of New York City, to accomplish their goal of saving New York the heroes must unite together to become the Defenders.
+Facing a threat that threatens the entirety of New York City, to accomplish their goal of saving New York the heroes must unite together to become the Defenders and defeat The Hand.